-Instead, the traffic shifted towards the iTunes Store, a more well-worn avenue for downloading music. “iTunes is part of pop culture these days,” Kochlani said.
-“People already have their credit card on iTunes, it’s just a matter of convenience,” said Kochlani, who also pointed to a consumer “comfort zone” on iTunes.
+Instead, the traffic shifted towards the iTunes Store, which has been a more well-worn avenue for downloading music.
+According to Kochlani, “iTunes is part of pop culture these days.
+People already have their credit card on iTunes, it’s just a matter of convenience.”
+Kochlani also pointed to a consumer “comfort zone” on iTunes.
 Whisper numbers on other artists also suggest modest uptake, though data could not be confirmed with Snocap, which declined to offer sales information.

-But even directing MySpace crowds towards iTunes remains an uncertain model.
+However, even directing MySpace crowds towards iTunes remains an uncertain model.
 One example comes from Tila Tequila, a MySpace celebrity who experienced somewhat lukewarm iTunes sales despite a heavy promotional effort.
 The artist, who boasts 1.7 million friends, crossed 20,000 iTunes downloads during her first two weeks, according to figures supplied by Robb McDaniels of INgrooves, part of the Tequila digital team.
 That could be an imperfect test, especially given the difficulty that many celebrities experience crossing over into music.